 In order to enable customers to pay for only the resources they need, Oracle Autonomous Database allow customers to elastically adjust their compute and storage resources when necessary.

 An Autonomous Database can be scaled through the UI as shown in the video below or via our cloud APIs or CLI commands.
-In the video you see how I can scale an 2 CPU configuration to an 8 CPU configuration in under a minute to accommodate 48 concurrent users running a JSON workload.
+In the video, you see how I can scale a 2 CPU configuration to an 8 CPU configuration in under a minute to accommodate 48 concurrent users running a JSON workload.